 Pastoral Team - usually members of staff at the parish who serve in significant roles, e.g., the Director of Liturgy, the Director of Religious Education, the Principal of J. E. Cosgriff School, and the Homebound and Bereavement Coordinator.
 Pastoral Team members are non-voting members.

 Designated - parish members who represent various parish organizations, e.g., social activities, the refugee program, the finance committee, women's group, and peace and justice activities.
 Designated members are non-voting members.

 The Council has four standing committees on which members serve.
 These include the Executive Committee, the Formation Committee, the Stewardship Committee, and the Worship Committee.
 Each committee is chaired by an elected member of the Council.
 The task of the committees is to advise the Council and the Pastor on parish activities within their scope, and to make recommendations based on input from parishioners.

 Any member of the parish may serve on a committee regardless of whether they have been elected to the Council.

 When and where does the Council meet?

 The Council meets in the Vaughan Center library on the third Monday of the month at 7:00 pm.
 Council meetings are open to the parish at large.
 In observance of the Diocesan Directives at this time, all Parish Council meetings and activities are cancelled until further notice.
-The next meeting is November 18th.
+The next meeting has been rescheduled for January 27th.

 Committee meeting times are set by the individual committee chairpersons.
 Please contact them (see below) to find out when the next meeting will be.